ctctctc73/Chan-Teik-Chun-s-Portfolio/README.md

 ## Project 3 : EDA and Case Study about Life Expectancy (Python)
 In this project, my teammates and I have collected the data from kaggle https://www.kaggle.com/kumarajarshi/life-expectancy-who, about Life Expectancy.
 With these data, we have done Exploratory Data Analysis and Case Study by using ***Python*** in *Google Colab*.
 Image below is the EDA we have done which is the heatmap that shows the correlation of Life Expectancy and other variables.

 You can download the whole project in zip file **'LIFE EXPECTANCY'** that I have uploaded in this repository to view this project, whole explanation, data source and code (python) in *Google Colab*.
+You may also click this link in .ipynb "https://colab.research.google.com/drive/15xTuhF9zlQ_p1dnBfLe89MG4UP1Nadzi?authuser=2#scrollTo=Mf2cvU7q_4_J" to view this project.
 Thank you .

 ![image](https://user-images.githubusercontent.com/89117681/133921095-234cb134-e45c-4082-9fd1-0eeb3d3ce335.png)